 Semester By the Sea

+Semester by the Sea is an experiential marine science program located at the Darling Marine Center in Walpole, Maine.
 Students from throughout the University of Maine System are encouraged to apply, as are all advanced undergraduate or post baccalaureate students with a passion and background in science.

 Please feel free to contact SMS Associate Director Wge Ellis or the DMC leadership with questions (scroll to the bottom for contact information).
-Thank you.

-- Biology of Marine Invertebrates (SMS 480)
+• SMS 480: Biology of Marine Invertebrates

 Note that all 2023 SBS students are required to enroll in the SBS Seminar.
 UMaine students are encouraged to meet with their academic advisor to ensure course selections fulfill their degree requirements.
 Non-UMaine students should contact Dr. William Ellis, Associate Director of SMS, for additional information.

 Costs to Consider.
 There is a $850 course fee attached to SMS 350, which covers course expenses for all the SBS courses in which a student participates.
 Room and board are billed separately and in addition to this required course fee.
 Note that there is an additional course fee of $850 for SMS 324, Scientific Diving, which covers course materials and certifications.
-Semester by the Sea is a Residential Program – all students are required to live on campus in order to participate.
-The 2023-2024 room and board rates have not yet been posted by UMaine; we anticipate that there will be an increase from the Fall 2023 Room and Board rate, which was $6275 ($3009 for a double room, and $3266 for the required meal plan).

 Prerequisites & Participation